txje/Unicycler/README.md

    * It works with long reads of any quality - even Nanopore reads classed as 'fail' can be used as input.
    * It works with any long read depth.
 Approximately 10x may be required to complete a genome, but it can make nearly-complete genomes with far fewer long reads.
    * It can be run without any long reads, functioning as a [SPAdes](http://bioinf.spbau.ru/spades) optimiser.
-   * It produces an assembly _graph_ in addition to a contigs fasta file, viewable in [Bandage](https://github.com/rrwick/Bandage).
+   * It produces an assembly _graph_ in addition to a contigs FASTA file, viewable in [Bandage](https://github.com/rrwick/Bandage).
    * It's easy to use, runs with just one command and doesn't require tinkering with parameters.

 Reasons to __not__ use Unicycler: